regularhunter/monotional-font/README.md

 [DejaVu Sans Mono](https://github.com/dejavu-fonts/dejavu-fonts) and inspired by André Berg's [Meslo](https://github.com/andreberg/Meslo-Font).

-I began maintaining a
+This began while I was maintaining a
-[downstream fork of Meslo](https://github.com/regularhunter/Meslo-Font/) in order to fix some issues with it until I realized it would be easier to start over from scratch with DejaVu Sans Mono, which is itself based on Bitstream Vera Sans Mono.
+[downstream fork of Meslo](https://github.com/regularhunter/Meslo-Font/) in order to fix some issues with it until I realized that it would be easier to start over from scratch with DejaVu Sans Mono, which is itself based on Bitstream Vera Sans Mono.